superbrothers/kubernetes-docs/kubectl_delete.md

 ### Options

 ```
-      --all                             Delete all resources, including uninitialized ones, in the namespace of the specified resource types.
+      --all                             Delete all resources, in the namespace of the specified resource types.
   -A, --all-namespaces                  If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --cascade string[="background"]   Must be "background", "orphan", or "foreground".
 Selects the deletion cascading strategy for the dependents (e.g. Pods created by a ReplicationController).
 Defaults to background. (default "background")
       --dry-run string[="unchanged"]    Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")